Dashue/dashue.github.io/Snow/_posts/2013-11-25-configurationsection-a-testable-and-dependable-configuration-solution.md

 	}

 ###TypeConverters
-Did you notice the use of TypeConverter of type **CommaDelimitedStringCollectionConverter** in the previous example?
+Did you notice the use of the TypeConverter of type **CommaDelimitedStringCollectionConverter** in the previous example?
 This is just one of many converters provided by the framework.
-The following is a lise of all the Converters I was able to find.
-I'll leave it up to the readed to tinker around and figure out which ones can be useful to their scenario.
+The following is a list of all the converters I was able to find.
+I'll leave it up to you to tinker around and figure out which ones can be useful to your configurations.

 - ArrayConverter
 - BooleanConverter